 If my choir is performing a song from a film or play I always like to put the piece in context, which often means that I have to wade through summaries of plots that make very little sense.
 Many if not most musical comedies have plots that are simply frameworks, often flimsy, to hang the song-and-dance numbers on.
 (It’s okay for me to end that previous sentence with a proposition since one of these song titles does that, too.)
 Also, sometimes the musical numbers have outlived the production for which they were written and it’s very difficult to get access to the original story.

-Such is the case with Something to Shout About, the 1943 film scored by Cole Porter., in which “You’d Be So Nice to Come Home To” occurs.
+Such is the case with Something to Shout About, the 1943 film scored by Cole Porter, in which “You’d Be So Nice to Come Home To” occurs.
 I’m finding it very difficult to get an idea of how the song is actually used in the story.
 I know who sings it and to whom, though, and I’ve managed to get a rough idea of the plot.
 (Wikipedia was just plain wrong on this one, but luckily they weren’t the only source available.)
 Turns out it’s one of those “rich backer insists on appearing in a show even though she has no talent” thingies.
 So at first I thought that it was sung to the rich backer (a wealthy divorcee) by the producer of the show, with the idea that he’d marry her and get her to stay home.
 (This was 1943, after all.)
 According to the film’s performance credits, though, the couple involved is a theatrical agent and the talented girl who is ripe for the part that the divorcee has taken on.
-I could get the movie through Amazon and watch the whole thing, but that’s not on the agenda.
+I could get the movie through Amazon and watch the whole thing, but I’m afraid that that’s just not on the agenda.
 So we’ll leave it at that for now.
+As I’ve hinted already, the view of love presented here is a very traditional one: the woman stays home; the man comes to her.
+She’s there no matter what.
+(Full lyrics, such as they are, can be found at the end of this post.)

 I’ve been unsuccessful in finding a clip from the movie for “You’d Be So Nice”–but here’s a choral arrangement done by some enthusiastic teens: